 Customer Service: 1-800-488-2265

 Report suspicious emails: firstname.lastname@example.org

 Federal Trade Commission (FTC)

-The FTC has educational information specific to seniors as well as a fraud reporting system.
+The FTC has information specific to seniors as well as a fraud reporting system.
 It also manages the Do Not Call Registry.

 Federal Trade Commission

 600 Pennsylvania Avenue, NW

 Washington, DC 20580